Vesijarvi/rusty-jpeg-compress/README.md

 ## About

-The program is for educational jpeg compress.
+The program is for educational jpeg compress and decompress.

 Written for Data Compression Couse 2020,
 National Central Univesity, Taiwan